anchore/vunnel/DEVELOPING.md

 You are looking for a passing run before continuing further.

-7. In Vunnel: open a PR to persist the new labels.
+7. Open a [vulnerability-match-labels repo](github.com/anchore/vulnerability-match-labels) PR to persist the new labels.

+Vunnel uses the labels in the vulnerability-Match-Labels repo via a git submodule.
+We've already added labels locally within this submodule in an earlier step.
+To persist these labels we need to push them to a fork and open a PR:

 ```
 # fork the github.com/anchore/vulnerability-match-labels repo, but you do not need to clone it...

+# from the Vunnel repo...
 $ cd tests/quality/vulnerability-match-labels

-$ git remote add fork git@github.com:anchore/vulnerability-match-labels.git
+$ git remote add fork git@github.com:your-fork-name/vulnerability-match-labels.git
 $ git checkout -b 'add-labels-for-<your-provider-name>'
 $ git status